akalineskou/my-reddit-companion/README.md

 # My Reddit Companion

 My reddit companion is an extension that integrates reddit into the browser.

 The Firefox Add-on can be [found here](https://addons.mozilla.org/en-US/firefox/addon/my-reddit-companion).
+The Chrome Plugin can be [found here](https://chrome.google.com/webstore/detail/my-reddit-companion/ghkmgdhpbkijdnnhodlejkbpehnkoglf).

 ## Features